stackia/test2doc.js/README.md

 # Roadmap

-- [ ] Add unit tests and integrate with Travis CI
+- [x] Add tests and integrate with Travis CI
 - [ ] Incremental document generation
 - [ ] Swagger support
 - [ ] Write an extension for supertest to simplify grammer